-Other types of funding sought and received, prior 12 months
+Other types of funding sought and received, prior 12 months (% of employer firms)

-Notes: "Other types of funding" includes funds from the owner(s), loans from family or friends, grants, equity investments, and fundraising or donations.
-See Appendix for definitions of SBCS time references.
+Notes: "Other type(s) of funding" includes funds from the owner(s), loans from family or friends, grants, equity investments, and fundraising or donations.
+Percentages may not sum to 100 within firm categories because of rounding.
+See Appendix for time period definitions used in the SBCS.